 FIFA World Cup 2018 is just a day away now.
 The excitement among football fans is at its peak.
-Everybody is posting their pictures wearing their favorite team’s shirt.
-Debates have already started on social media about which player will give the best performance and which player will fail to fulfill the fans’ expectations.
+Everybody is posting their pictures wearing their favourite team’s shirt.
+Debates have already started on social media about which player will give the best performance and which player will fail to fulfil the fans’ expectations.
 Now everyone is waiting for 14th June when the event will begin in Russia.

 My blog is not sports blog but as I support handmade and handicrafts, so why not to spotlight this proud moment of Pakistan?
 I am going to share today handmade footballs making in Pakistan.
 I am sure you will find this article interesting.

 The Adidas Telstar 18 and The Handmade Goods Industry Of Pakistan

 For Pakistani football fans, the happiness is double.
 The most significant event in the world of football is here, and footballs made in Pakistan will be used in the tournament.
 The latter is something every Pakistani is proud of, even the ones who are not fans of football.
 There is enough negativity in the world today, and we rarely see good news about Pakistan in the international media.
 The Adidas Telstar 18, the official match ball of FIFA World Cup 2018, has changed that.
 Forward Sports, a sports equipment manufacturing company from Sialkot, Pakistan, produces 700,000 balls per month for renowned brands worldwide.
 Footballs made by Forward Sports have been used in many International events including UEFA Champions League.
 Forward Sports also produced Adidas Brazuca, the official match ball for the FIFA World Cup 2014.